 The Power of Diamonds Initiative relies on a One-To-One funding model that matches cooperatives with donors.
 Each cooperative is different.
 Each has its own unique story and character.
 As donor, you will have an exclusive front row seat of the cooperative’s trials and tribulations with the help of near real-time progress reports.
 The cutting-edge monitoring system is accessible on any electronic device through a password protected web-portal.

-In joining the Power of Diamonds Initiative, all cooperative embark on a journey to sustainability.
-Each cooperative submits a business plans that describes how it will implement DDI’s Maendeleo Diamonds Standards (MDS) to ensure the ethical and traceable production of diamonds, as well as achieve financial autonomy.
+In joining the Power of Diamonds Initiative, all cooperatives embark on a journey to sustainability.
+Each cooperative submits a business plan that describes how it will implement DDI’s Maendeleo Diamonds Standards (MDS) to ensure the ethical and traceable production of diamonds, as well as achieve financial autonomy.

 PROVIDE HAND UP TO A BRIGHTER FUTURE

 Synthetic diamonds manufacturers have been attacking artisanal mining, claiming that “Unlike earth-mined diamonds, our grown diamonds are created without negatively harming native communities, society, or the Earth.”
 Evidently aware that putting artisanal miners out of work may seem heartless, the manufacturers have a reactive corporate social responsibility strategy that sees them contributing to community projects, such as orphanages.